 (May 2014 Update)

 Single stream recycling centers have been established on campus.
-The first was set in the south yard of the RESCOM area.
-Access is from A Street, near the Thomas Garage.
-A second center was established to serve the activities and residents of the north campus in the Stadium Center parking lot and a third in the McKay Hall parking lot.
+There is one located on the west side of the Austin parking area.
+A second center was established to serve the activities and residents of the north campus in the Morsani parking lot and a third in the McKay Hall parking lot.
 All members of the campus community are encouraged to bring aluminum, recyclable plastics, newsprint and other paper to these containers.

 Use of recycled paper products on campus is an area where significant impact can and is being achieved.
 The University’s official stationary is printed on a recycled stock.
 The campus photocopier paper and computer printer is made from 35% recycled content paper.
 Many other campus publications, such as the college recruiting materials and the alumni magazine, are printed on recycled paper.
 Some publications, like the faculty/staff newsletter and dining surveys, are now electronic and are published online only.
 (July 2011 Update)

 A paper collection, shredding and recycling program collects on a bi-weekly basis printer, copier and other paper products from about 30 bins scattered around campus.
 Cardboard is collected from administrative functions, dining venues and the campus store and placed in a compactor for collection and processing.
 (April 2009 Update)